The Wet Plate Portrait

 i am inviting folk that are interested in sharing the experience of having their portrait created in a style of the earliest days of photography.
 There is no theme for the image re costume or setting, just whatever portrays the person as themselves.

-to create a feature for the InTheGardenWithFriends exhibition we invited participating artists to have their portrait taken and presented at the exhibition and this culminated in a wet plate photo session at the exhibition venue a few days before the opening to create a mini gallery of participating artists.
+We created a feature for the InTheGardenWithFriends exhibition where we invited participating artists to have their portrait taken and presented at the exhibition and this culminated in a wet plate photo session at the exhibition venue a few days before the opening to create a mini gallery of participating artists.

-at the exhibition Gill and myself are also showing some macro floral, landscape and other studio wet plate images which is now open until Sun 4th June open 10am - 5pm. (closed Mondays).
+at the exhibition Gill and myself also showed some macro floral, landscape and other studio wet plate images

 Venue : The Barn Gallery at The Bield by Tibbermore, near Perth.
 PH1 1PY